zorael/kameloso/README.md

 ## Example use

-Once the bot has joined a home channel, it's ready.
 Mind that you need to authorise yourself with services with an account listed as an administrator in the configuration file to make it listen to you.
 Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with the white- and blacklists.
 Refer to the `admins` field in the configuration file, as well as your generated `users.json`.

 ```
      you joined #channel